muhammad-bats/Neural-Insight-Study-Pack/Aritificial Intelligence and Computer Vision.md

 ```
 This will install the LabelImg package into your active `yolo11` Conda environment, allowing you to use it for annotating images for YOLO object detection.
 ### Step 2: Launch LabelImg
-Once LabelImg is installed, you can launch it by running the following commnad in the active Conda Environment terminal:
+Once LabelImg is installed, you can launch it by running the following command in the active Conda Environment terminal:
 ```bash
   labelimg
 ```